AbhirupaGhosh/mcdr-mtb-standalone/README.md

 ## Usage

-Initially change the directory to the directory where mcdr-tb-standalone is installed.
+Initially change the directory to the directory where mcdr-mtb-standalone is installed.

-    cd INSTALLATION_DIR/mcdr-tb-standalone
+    cd INSTALLATION_DIR/mcdr-mtb-standalone

 Different operations can be performed by calling the appropriate scripts with two command-line arguments: `INPUT_DIR` and `OUTPUT_DIR`.

 `INPUT_DIR` = the path (absolute or relative) of the folder containing the input files.

-`OUTPUT_DIR` = the path (absolute or relative) of the folder in which mcdr-tb-standalone will store the outputs.
+`OUTPUT_DIR` = the path (absolute or relative) of the folder in which mcdr-mtb-standalone will store the outputs.

 The executable script, and contents of `INPUT_DIR` and `OUTPUT_DIR` depends on the choice of operations.
 The different operations are explained below.